atechnology-company/soliloquy/docs/build.md

 **Pros:**
 - Complete access to Fuchsia build system
-- Full Soliloquy OS with all components
+- Full Soliloquy with all components
 - Supports custom products and boards
 - Native development experience